Brenhein/South-Park-Animation-Studio/README.md

 apple tree that can grow based on the seed provided, an adapter that can translate the projects for the canadian experience, and creating a saving mechanism so that animations created can be saved and loaded back in later for viewing.

-The CandianExperience, while the files were provided by our professor for the project, most of the files were implemented or worked on by me in previous assignments, either through a tutorial that helped guide me or through tasks that were left to for me to solve, such as intepolation between frames and handling animation keyframes.
+The CandianExperience, while the files were provided by our professor for this project, most of the files were implemented or worked on by me in previous assignments, either through a tutorial that helped guide me or through tasks that were left to for me to solve, such as intepolation between frames and handling animation keyframes.
 The solution was provided simply so students who didn't complete those assingments were not at a disadvantage for the class project